WICG/webmonetization/README.md

 The source file for the specification document is at [src/pages/specification/specification-respec.html](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/specification-respec.html).
 This is the raw ReSpec version that editors should make changes and updates to.
 Documentation of ReSpec can be accessed on the [ReSpec Wiki](https://github.com/w3c/respec/wiki/).

+Use `npx http-server ./src/pages/specification/` to view your changes locally at http://localhost:8080/specification-respec.html .
+(The Astro dev server interferes with example inclusion.)

-On your local machine, once the dev server is running, you can see all your updates to the specification at `localhost:3000/specification-respec.html`.
-Once you're done with your changes, please generate new static HTML version of the specification by clicking the ReSpec button in the top-right corner.
+Export a static HTML version of the specification when your changes are done by clicking the ReSpec button in the top-right corner.
 Rename this file to index.html and replace previous the [src/pages/specification/index.html](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/index.html).

 In general, Community Group Draft Reports do not follow the same strict conventions as more mature specifications.
-As such, we will only archive a version of the specification for major updates.

-For example, a copy of [version 1.0 of the specification](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions/CG-DRAFT-web-monetization-20210317.html) currently lives in [src/pages/specification/versions/](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions).
+We only archive major versions of the specification.
+For example, a copy of the [2021-03-17 draft report](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions/CG-DRAFT-web-monetization-20210317.html) currently lives in [src/pages/specification/versions/](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions).

 ## Editing Content

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.

 ### Double docs sub-folder